nesicema/xle_final/README.md

 ## Introduction

-With the assignment prompt of accounting for a linguistic phenomenon in xle structure, our group looked to capture English relative clauses: seeing that all three members have different native languages, we reasoned English grammatical constructions would serve well as a common denominator.
-Additionally, we chose to look at relative clauses, a cross-linguistic phenomenon that, in addition to not having been previously discussed in the present course, is syntactically straightforward and may be implemented in our existing grammar.
+Given the assignment prompt of accounting for a linguistic phenomenon in XLE, our group looked to do so in English, seeing that all three members had different native languages: we reasoned English grammatical constructions would serve well as an impartial common denominator.
+In English, then, we chose to look at relative clauses, a cross-linguistic phenomenon that, in addition to not having been previously discussed in the course, is syntactically relatively straightforward and may be implemented within our existing grammar.

 ### Relative Clauses
-Relative clauses refer to some clause that modifies a preceding entity, indicated in English by relative pronouns (i.e., who, when, that) - this is illustrated in the sentence "I see the forest **where**
+A relative clause is a subordinate clause that modifies its preceding noun phrase (de Vries, 2018).
+Within this embedded clause, the relative marker (i.e., the head of the embedded phrase), is indicated by English relative pronouns (i.e., who, when, that, etc.); these elements, while informative, are optional in English relative clauses, a finding that is not consistent across languages (i.e., French, where the absence of the relative marker renders the construction ungrammatical).
+This is illustrated in the English sentence "The trail that I hiked is steep”, where the pronoun **where** modifies _the trail; conversely, “The trail I hiked is steep” is an equally permissible construction*, and indeed, an example of linguistic variation (Newbrook, 2003).

-I used to hike", where the pronoun **where** modifies _the forest_.
+Further, there exists variation in the choice of marker - although technically grammatical to use ‘who’ with animate, and ‘that’ with inanimate subjects, native English speakers confound the two - this is reflected in the grammar, where either variant results in a correct parse; thus an animacy restraint was omitted).

 ## Part I - Motivation